 Students who wish to be considered under this Plan must submit a completed Tuition Fee Waiver application form to the Finance Office at least three (3) weeks prior to the commencement of the academic session.
 These applications will be processed in the usual way to allow students to complete course registration.
 After registration, the Finance Office will provide a list of the registered spouses/dependents with their tuition fees to the Admissions, Enrolment Planning and Student Awards Subcommittee for its determination of those eligible to receive Faculty Dependents' Scholarships.
 The Subcommittee will rank successful applicants and advise the Finance Office in writing so that the students may be removed from the Fee Waiver list.
-The list of successful candidates will also be copied to the Department of Human Resources, which shall advise successful applicants by letter that they have been awarded a Faculty Dependents' Scholarship.
+The list of successful applicants by letter that they have been awarded a Faculty Dependents' Scholarship.
 Applicants who were not awarded a Scholarship will remain on the Fee Waiver list and will be treated in the normal manner.